Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records

 \subsection{Prediction}

-For the prediction tasks, the CNN-based encoder shows comparable performance to the Transformer-based encoder in the hierarchical setting.
-Fig.~\ref{pred_summary} illustrates the averaged AUROC performance of the six prediction tasks for each model architecture.
+For the prediction tasks, the CNN-based encoder shows comparable performance to the Transformer-based encoder in the hierarchical setting. \figureref{pred_summary} illustrates the averaged AUROC performance of the six prediction tasks for each model architecture.
 As the four models share the same classifier, we compare the results based on different encoder settings.
-Specific results for each task are reported in Appendix.~\ref{apd:Pred6Tasks}.
+Specific results for each task are reported in \appendixref{apd:Pred6Tasks}.
 For the $\hi$ setting, the CNN-based encoder shows comparable performance to Transformer, whereas for the $\fl$ setting, CNN shows lower performance.
-Such results imply that explicit information on EHR hierarchy is more effective for the CNN-based encoder than the Transformer encoder in predictive tasks.
 Such results imply that explicit information on EHR hierarchy is more effective for the CNN compared to the Transformer in predictive tasks.